-We've invested over £100m in flexible, sustainable and innovative facilities in the last five years.
+We've invested over £100m in flexible, sustainable and innovative facilities in the last five years, including:

-£6m invested in a new Maths Hub and a new home for the internationally renowned Materials and Engineering Research Institute.
+- Hertha Ayrton Building: A £6m investment in a new maths hub and a new home for the internationally renowned Materials and Engineering Research Institute.

-Our landmark £30m building on Charles Street in the city centre, featuring specialist facilities for our Sheffield Institute of Education.
+- Charles Street Building: A landmark £30m building in the city centre, featuring specialist facilities for our Sheffield Institute of Education.

-A new £9m home for Sheffield Institute of Arts in 2016 in one of the city centre’s most iconic buildings, the former Head Post Office.
+- Old Post Office: A £9m home for art and design in one of the city centre’s most iconic buildings, the former Head Post Office.